|

 by the King of Gondor."
 She waited for Thranduil's acknowledgement.

-"I shall not fail these tasks, your Majesty," she continued,
+"I shall not fail these tasks, your Majesty,"

-"but, nevertheless, I agree that, if I should fail, I will
+she continued, "but, nevertheless, I agree that, should I

-his business with you and the Beornings?"
+has concluded his business with you and the Beornings?"

 Thranduil smiled.
 "You could teach my son a thing or two

-about state craft, Eowyn vell nín
+about state craft, Eowyn vell nín," he said.

 "We agree then."
 He placed his hand on his heart and